Lisp-Stat/documentation/content/en/about/_index.md

 Lisp-Stat is an environment for statistical computing, conceptually similar to R, that is also suitable for front-line production deployments.
-It grew out of a desire to have an environment for rapidly prototyping analytical and A.I. solutions, and move directly to production environments with minimal friction.
+It grew out of a desire to have an environment for rapidly prototyping analytical and AI solutions, and move to production environments with minimal friction.
 Typically there is a gap between the modeling environment, perhaps R or Python, and the delivery environment.
 Lisp-Stat closes that gap.